jeffsvajlenko/BigCloneEval/ReadMe.txt

 http://jeff.svajlenko.com/bigcloneeval

-Extract the contents of BigCloneBench (IJadataset_BCEvalVersion.tar.gz) into the 'bigclonebenchdb' directory of the BigCloneEval distribution.
+Extract the contents of BigCloneBench (BigCloneBench_BCEvalVersion.tar.gz) into the 'bigclonebenchdb' directory of the BigCloneEval distribution.

 ------------------------------------------------------------------------------------------